 - End date

 The module examines the substantive bodies of law and procedure and the legal systems in operation in the Middle East and North Africa (MENA) region in modern times, including in their relationship with regional and international normative systems.

 Through the consideration of a number of paradigmatic legal systems, the module provides a comparative legal perspective on the MENA region.
 It focusses on a number of themes in law and society and examines how certain areas of social/economic relations are regulated by particular bodies of law, attempting to explain how these bodies of law have arisen and assessing the policy considerations involved in the choices made by national legislatures in this regard.
 The themes are chosen to include consideration of the extent and implications of state formulations of legal pluralism, and attention is given to the engines of legal reform, to legal realities and to court practice.
-Case studies are presented and considered with the intention of setting certain of these themes into the context of a particular state’s legal system in the MENA region.
+Case studies are presented and considered with the intention of setting some of these themes into the context of a particular state’s legal system in the MENA region.

 Objectives and learning outcomes of the module

 At the end of the module students will:

 - have an understanding of and be equipped to provide primary analysis and research in general patterns in law and legal systems in countries of the MENA region